 Check out Visual Abstracts of two recent Dissemination Projects below!

 For a list of Dissemination Projects click here!

-The PSR Fellowship Program is a year long, and each PSR fellowship site has from four to six full-time fellow positions.
-The fellows come from a range of disciplines, including nursing, social work, psychology, psychiatry, vocational rehabilitation, clinical pastoral education, occupational therapy, marriage & family therapy, and licensed professional mental health counseling.
-Fellows come to the fellowship with previous experience in working with Veterans with serious mental illness.
+The PSR Fellowship Program is a year-long, onsite experience providing services to Veterans at one of the nine training sites nationwide.
+Each training site has from four to six full-time fellow positions.
+Fellows come from a range of disciplines, including nursing, social work, psychology, psychiatry, vocational rehabilitation, clinical pastoral education, occupational therapy, marriage & family therapy, and licensed professional mental health counseling.
+Fellows come to the fellowship with a strong interest in working with Veterans recovering from serious mental health disorders.